floss1138/dbDotCad/README.md

 ## dbDotCad
-An experiment with mongodb using CAD attributes as the data set
+An experiment with MongoDB using CAD attributes as the data set

 \# X-Clacks-Overhead: GNU Terry Pratchett
 \# use humour;